Garrett7k/torkoal/README.md

 # torkoal
 Discord bot with minimal functionality.
+Breaks often.

+Use at your own will:

 Dependencies needed to compile (On Ubuntu):